samaddmirzaa/london-transit-archetypes/README.md

 * Streamlit for the app, deployed on Streamlit Community Cloud
 * Parquet via pyarrow for fast intermediate storage
 * joblib for saving fitted models
-* Developed in PyCharm with a conda environment

 ## Repository structure